cooperaj/rmwd-site/content/post/2016-01-08-ansible-deployment-of-dns-zone-files/index.md

 ---
-title: "Ansible deployment of DNS zone files"
-slug: "ansible-dployment-of-dns-zone-files"
-date: 2016-01-08T16:09:00+00:00
-description: "Creating the DNS setup I want using configuration as code"
 author: adam
+coverimage: ansible
+date: "2016-01-08T16:09:00+00:00"
+description: Creating the DNS setup I want using configuration as code
+slug: ansible-dployment-of-dns-zone-files
 tags:
 - devops
 - ansible
 - dns
-coverimage: ansible
+title: Ansible deployment of DNS zone files
 ---

 I've recently started to refactor my server configuration[^1].
 It's always been built with [Ansible](http://www.ansible.com) but it was one of the first things I ever did using that and I was fairly certain that every way I could have been doing it wrong I was.